sunset-developer/Inside-Joke-Bot/HELP.md

   - Generates roles needed for permissions.
 Roles may need to be configured by adminstrators.

 * ```$fdelete [trigger] (mention)```
+  - Forcefully deletes a meme by any user.
   - ```mention``` is an optional paramater for when you want to delete a meme told by a specific user.
-  - Otherwise leaving mention blank will delete all memes with associated trigger.
+  - Leaving mention blank will delete all memes with associated trigger.

 * ```$fdeletegoof [mention] [quote]```
   - Forcefully deletes the goof of any user.